learn-co-curriculum/phase-3-running-ruby-code/README.md

 `spec_helper.rb`.
 The `spec_helper.rb` file does a bit of general-purpose setup for our tests. `app_spec.rb` is where we've defined tests specifically for this lesson.

-> Think about would happen if we had multiple files in our Ruby application
-> &mdash; how would RSpec know which file we are testing?
-With RSpec, it's
-> important to follow naming conventions: since our file name is `app.rb`, the
-> corresponding test file is called `app_spec.rb`.
-This helps RSpec load the
-> correct file when running tests.

 RSpec is a Ruby gem (the Ruby equivalent of a npm package) that provides a domain-specific language, or DSL, that makes it very nice way to write tests.